 #390 PLANT SCIENCE Credit: .50 Semester Prerequisite: Bio., Chem., Permiss.
-Grade: 11-12 Fee charged a "C" average in Chemistry is recommended.
+Grade: 11-12 Fee charged

 Plant Science is an introductory course which integrates botany, and plant ecology.
 The course is designed primarily to give the student an overview of plant anatomy and physiology, taxonomy, and ecology.
 The class will include classroom instruction, laboratory work, and a considerable amount of time outdoors.
 Students currently enrolled in Chemistry are also permitted.